 My straps keep falling off my shoulders?

 Firstly, tighten your straps and make sure that when you put on your bra you scoop all the breast tissue from under the arms and position the back band under the shoulder blade.
-Refer to our.
+Refer to our Trying on your bra guide.
 Check that your cup size is not too big.
 Refer to our fitting guide for help on getting the right fit.
 This can also happen if you don’t have enough upper breast tissue to fill out the bra cup.
-You could try a style that doesn’t have as much coverage in the cup, for example a or a Balcony bra.
-Explore our for other options and advice.
+You could try a style that doesn’t have as much coverage in the cup, for example a Padded Half cup or a Balcony bra.
+Explore our Bra Style Guide for other options and advice.

 You could also have narrow or sloping shoulders, so try to avoid wide-set straps.
 Racer back bras are a great solution.